 What’s the deadline?

-Further application rounds will take place periodically over the next three years, with the next one planned for June 2014.
+Further application rounds will take place periodically over the next three years, with the next round will open in August 2014.

 Am I eligible?

 You are eligible to apply if you are a UK-based music company with a turnover of less than €50 million and fewer than 250 employees, as per the EU definition of an SME (Small to Medium Enterprise).

 A company will not be able to receive more than two grants per year and will not be able to access more than €200,000 in any three-year period, as per EU State Aid rules.

 How do I apply?